The COVID-19 Pandemic and Social Well-Being

 Individuals perceive how their peers behave in a range of methods.
 The well-known Bobo doll experiment by Albert Bandura demonstrates this perception in children (Schunk & DiBenedetto, 2020).
 Individuals are influenced by several influential figures in the community, including their relatives, personalities on their television, peers, and instructors at school.
 These designs present conduct to study and emulate, such as masculinity and femininity and pro-and anti-social behavioral patterns (Schunk & DiBenedetto, 2020).
 First, the youngster is more inclined to pay attention to and copy those who appear to be comparable to themselves (Schunk & DiBenedetto, 2020).
 As a result, it is more likely to emulate the actions of individuals of the same sexual identity.

 Second, the individual’s environment will either promote or condemn the imitated conduct.
 If an individual mimics a model’s behavior and the resulting are positive rewards, the person is likely to repeat the habit (Schunk & DiBenedetto, 2020).
 External or internal encouragement can be beneficial or detrimental.
 If a person seeks acceptance from family or teachers, this approval serves as an outward reinforcement; yet, feeling good about getting confirmation serves as an interior affirmation (Schunk & DiBenedetto, 2020).
 Because individuals seek acceptance, they will act in a way that they feel will receive favor.
-Third, the person will consider the consequences of copying someone’s acts by considering whether or not to mimic them (Schunk & DiBenedetto, 2020).
-By seeing the effects of another person’s personality, an individual can decide what to copy.
+Third, the individual will think about the repercussions of imitating someone else’s behavior before deciding whether to do so (Schunk & DiBenedetto, 2020).
+One can choose what to imitate by observing the results of another person’s personality.

 John B. Watson Behavioral Theory